Budget Planner Calculator for US Market

 The Budget Planner Calculator totals monthly income and outflows across categories you enter.
 Percent breakdowns are calculated as a share of total income.
 The chart is a visual summary only.
 This tool does not classify spending as “good” or “bad,” and it does not provide financial advice.

 The model treats each line item as a monthly average, which makes it useful for quick scenario testing.
-If you have irregular expenses (for example, quarterly insurance premiums, annual subscriptions, school fees, or seasonal utility spikes), you can still represent them by converting them into a monthly equivalent (annual cost ÷ 12).
-This keeps the results comparable across months and helps you avoid underestimating “lumpy” costs that often disrupt real budgets.
+If you have irregular expenses (quarterly insurance premiums, annual subscriptions, seasonal utility spikes), you can represent them by converting to a monthly equivalent (annual cost ÷ 12).

-The calculator also separates fixed expenses (more predictable, such as housing or insurance) from variable expenses (more flexible, such as groceries, dining, or shopping).
+The calculator separates fixed expenses (more predictable, such as housing or insurance) from variable expenses (more flexible, such as groceries, dining, or shopping).
 This distinction is intentional: when a budget shows a deficit, variable categories are typically easier to adjust than fixed commitments.
-The percent breakdowns provide a quick diagnostic view—if one category is consuming a large share of income, you can test alternative scenarios (for example, reducing discretionary spending or increasing savings gradually) and see how the surplus/deficit responds.

 Does this tool save my data?